sarthakpati/sarthakpati.github.io/_pages/teaching.md

 - Tutorial on Federated Learning at [Radiological Society of North America (RSNA)](https://github.com/CollaborativeFederatedLearningTutorials/website/blob/main/docs/archive/2023_rsna_tutorial.md)
 - Presentation at University of Edinburgh: https://talks.is.ed.ac.uk/talk/2040/show
-- Multiple presentations at Georgetown University
+- Invited talk on reproducible AI at Georgetown University

 ### 2022

 - Quantitative Imaging Reading Room and Live Demo for FeTS and CaPTk at the Radiological Society of North America (RSNA)
+- Invited talk on reproducible AI at Georgetown University

+### 2021

+- Invited talk on Federated Learning at Georgetown University

 ### 2018